raksly/runner/README.md

 r.Wait()
 ```
 Both `runHTTP` and `runTCP` are now of type `func(context.Context)` and
-are given the context passed to `runner.New`.
-If either `runHTTP` or `runTCP` returns, `select` will break, the context will be cancelled, making the other function exit aswell in due time, and `runner.Wait()` waits for that.
+are given the context `Runner.Ctx`.
+If either `runHTTP` or `runTCP` returns, `select` will break, the context will be cancelled, making the other function exit aswell in due time, and `r.Wait()` waits for that.
 ### Signals
 `Runner` contains a convenience method to work with OS signals
 ```golang